carlmontanari/scrapli/docs/api_docs/driver/base_driver.md

     for each line, so be sure to add '\\s?' or similar if your device needs that.
 This should be mostly sorted for you if using network drivers (i.e. `IOSXEDriver`).
 - __comms_return_char__: character to used to send returns to host
-- __comms_ansi__: True/False strip comms_ansi characters from output, generally the default value of False should be fine
 - __ssh_config_file__: string to path for ssh config file, True to use default ssh config file or False to ignore default ssh config file
 - __ssh_known_hosts_file__: string to path for ssh known hosts file, True to use default known file locations.
 Only